 I am excited about the potential for stem cell treatments, but do not want to get ahead of what regulations allow or clinical science proves.
 Stem cell treatments remain experimental.
+In 2024 the FDA successfully sued two clinics offering stem cell therapies.
 Fortunately, there is a less risky way to leverage the benefits of stem cells, by understanding how they communicate with neighboring cells.
 They do this with little bubbles of biomolecules called exosomes.